evelynsr/cellitweb/README.md

 ### Prerequisites

 - Node JS, download from here https://nodejs.org/en/download
-- GruntJS, run your command shell as Administrator (for Windows) npm install -g grunt-cli.
+- GruntJS, run your command shell as Administrator (for Windows)

+          npm install -g grunt-cli

 - Web server.
 It can be xampp, that contains Apache and PHP 5.6.
 You could also install it separately.
 - SQL Server 2012.
 Version 11.0.2. https://www.microsoft.com/en-US/download/details.aspx?id=29062
 - cellit.rar.
 Contains the Project BgMobile.
 Download from http://bgmobile.com.mx/